 of the old element is defined, one-third of the space of the old element.
 This will be reduced in space

-is shown in a lighter color or a transparent element is shown in blue.
+in color is shown in a lighter color or a transparent element is shown in blue.

 Selected containers that overlap other containers or are on top of sibling containers (or vice versa)

 Overlaps can make sense for the layout creation process, but they can also in certain circumstances